tristanstoeber/gradCSCG/README.md

 ### 3.10 Implementation and hyperparameters

-The encoder is three convolutional layers (strides $2,2,1$) followed by global average pooling and a dense projection to $\mathbb{R}^{D}$; the decoder mirrors it.
-The HMM forward pass, soft forward pass and training steps are implemented as compiled TensorFlow graphs; Viterbi decoding is eager.
+The encoder is composed of three convolutional layers with strides \(2,2,1\), followed by global average pooling and a dense projection to $\mathbb{R}^{D}$; the decoder uses the corresponding mirrored architecture.
+The gradCSCG forward pass, soft forward pass, and training steps are implemented as compiled TensorFlow graphs.
+Viterbi decoding is performed outside the compiled graph during inference.
 Transition logits are initialized with a bias toward the sink state so probability mass is well-defined before training.
 Table 1 lists all hyperparameters.

 **Table 1.** Hyperparameters.
 Ranges span the five environments of Section 4.